 The issue of increasing streamflow in the absence of increasing precipitation may be explained by decreased evapotranspiration.
 By increasing the active layer depth and thus potentially lowering the water table, evapotranspiration might decrease, leading to increases in runoff (McClelland et al. 2004).
 Milliman et al. (2008) proposed that decreased evapotranspiration due to earlier snowmelt and the changes in water storage within the drainage basins could be a potential source of excess streamflow.
-Based on modelling results Stieglitz et al. (2000) showed that as warming occurs mostly during winter months it does not lead to an increase in evapotranspiration.
+Based on modelling results, Stieglitz et al. (2000) showed that as warming occurs mostly during winter months it does not lead to an increase in evapotranspiration.

 On the other hand, Rawlins et al. (2010) argue that evapotranspiration is increasing.
 This is supported by reanalysis data for the pan-Arctic domain.
-According to model simulation, evapotranspiration has a significant trend of 0.11 mm yr−2 (VIC model, 1950 – 1999), annual total evapotranspiration from LSMs model also shows a positive trend (0.40 mm yr−2) (Rawlins et al., 2010).
+According to model simulations, evapotranspiration has a significant trend of 0.11 mm yr−2 (VIC model, 1950 – 1999), while annual total evapotranspiration from LSMs model also shows a positive trend (0.40 mm yr−2) (Rawlins et al., 2010).
 A longer growing season, observed as a result of climate warming in the 20th century, is likely to result in continued upward trends in evapotranspiration (Huntington 2004).

 Cryosphere